Skip to footer content

 Key Features

-PDFsharp is another popular library for working with PDFs in the .NET framework, though it has a more limited feature set compared to IronPDF.
-While PDFsharp excels at creating and manipulating PDFs, it does not natively support PDF-to-image conversion.
+PDFsharp is another popular library for working with PDFs in the .NET framework, with a focused scope centered on document creation and manipulation.
+PDFsharp excels at creating and manipulating PDFs, though PDF-to-image conversion is outside its current scope.
 Developers needing to convert PDFs to images will need to rely on external libraries like Pdfium or SkiaSharp for this functionality.

 Key Features

-- Limited Output Options: Since PDFsharp lacks PDF-to-image support, any image conversion requires external tools.
-Typically, PDFsharp handles basic tasks like creating vector-based PDFs and exporting text and graphic content, but does not offer direct conversion to common image formats.
+• Limited Output Options: Since PDF-to-image conversion is outside PDFsharp's scope, any image conversion requires external tools.
+PDFsharp handles tasks like creating vector-based PDFs and exporting text and graphic content, but does not offer direct conversion to common image formats.

 PDF to Image Conversion: A Key Feature Comparison